Buyers Guides Motherboards

 Introduction

-One of the biggest caveats to AMD’s AM5 platform was the significant price hike that came with the upgrade.
+The introduction of AMD’s AM5 platform brought with it a significant price hike for those looking to upgrade.
 Consumers are expected to purchase a brand new generation of RAM, a rather pricey CPU, and a motherboard to house all of the aforementioned components.
-But what are the options if you’re trying to be a bit more price conscious with your PC build?
+But what are the options if you’re trying to be a bit more price conscious and want to buy the best B650 motherboard?

 PRT_Gigabyte B650 Gaming X AX